Nomad-Free-Talent/go-ethereum/semantic-test/README.md

 This will build the code and generate a `geth` binary on `./build/bin`.

 ### Run execution node with the new geth binary
 Before deploy the smart contract, we need to start the custom ethereum network.
-To make remix communicate with this node, we should allow the remix's url.
+To make remix communicate with this node, we should allow the remix's url.<br>
 We need to initialize the network state by using `genesis.json` file.
 ```bash
 ./build/bin/geth init --datadir ./data genesis.json